Benz Vasu

 Benz Vasu is a 1980 Indian Malayalam film, directed and produced by Hassan.
 The film stars Jayan, Pattom Sadan, Sankaradi and Sreelatha Namboothiri in the lead roles.
 The film has musical score by A. T. Ummer.

 Plot

-Vasu (Jayan) is a petty criminal who inherits a small garage from his friend Varkey (Balan K. Nair).
-His efforts turn it into a profitable business and he's now a prominent businessman referred to as Benz Vasu.He's still traumatized by the murder of his adulterous mother by the hand of his father.
-However he begins to change his mind as he runs across Malathi (Seema), a poor girl.
-When he realises that Malathi is in fact in love with Madhu (Sathar) one of his own employees, Vasu makes plans to separate the couple and win Malathi for himself.
+Vasu is a petty criminal who inherits a small garage from his friend Varkey.
+His efforts turn it into a profitable business and he's now a prominent businessman referred to as Benz Vasu.
+He's still traumatized by the murder of his adulterous mother by the hand of his father.
+However he begins to change his mind as he runs across Malathi, a poor girl.
+When he realises that Malathi is in fact in love with Madhu one of his own employees, Vasu makes plans to separate the couple and win Malathi for himself.
 However it turns out to be fruitless and Madhu and Malathi marry each other.
-Meanwhile Madhu is not popular with the other employees as he stops them fleecing their boss, Vasu.
+Meanwhile, Madhu is not popular with the other employees as he stops them fleecing their boss, Vasu.
 The employees plan to murder Madhu without Vasu's knowledge.